 The Wesleyan Church has its roots in engaging in social justice issues.
 A holistic, integrated approach is needed to combat the complex issue of human sex trafficking.
 I believe Wesleyans can partner with professional service providers in every community to create powerful new opportunities for modern slavery victims/survivors.

 Recruitment of vulnerable children and adults for sex and other forms of trafficking happens in all our communities.
 Youth who have experienced trauma, foster youth in unstable or group home situations, and those who have aged out of the system without a permanent family are particularly vulnerable to exploitation by traffickers.
 But there is hope!
-Local churches and Christians, often in partnership with local organizations, can be a powerful force for prevention as well as rescue and restoration, for those whose lives have been ensnared by human trafficking.
+Local churches and Christians, often in partnership with local organizations, can be a powerful force for prevention, rescue and restoration, for those whose lives have been ensnared by human trafficking.

 FEATURED WESLEYAN ANTI-TRAFFICKING MINISTRIES